nhatlinhdoan/sales-manage/README.md

 # sales_manage
 Web Application to manage sales, written by NodeJs, Express.js, React.js.

-Use gulp to build app,
+Use gulp to build app.

 ##Installation on Ubuntu